-To identify casual effect, I plan to use GLM, Conditional Inference Tree (CIT), and Instrumental Variable (IV).
-I will only touch a little bit about the IV, since even though we know the criteria for choosing a good IV, I do not have the IV data to test on, thus I will just keep it hypothetical.

 4.1.
-LR
+Logistic Regression

 I am interested in predicting customers’ responses to bank direct marketing campaign of term deposit subscription, and y=1 if customer subscribes the term deposit, while y=0 if customer does not subscribe.
-LR works well for testing hypothesis between a categorical dependent variable and one or more categorical or numerical independent variables (Elsalamony 2014).
+Logistic Regression is a kind of probabilistic statistical classification model, and it works well for testing hypothesis between a categorical dependent variable and one or more categorical or numerical independent variables (Elsalamony 2014).
 Since my dependent variable is binary, I would like to start with fitting and testing the logistic model.

-The confusion matrix results of LR for training and test data are listed below, and the Table----.
-LR Accuracy shows that LR did a not-so- good job in prediction accuracy, and it only obtained 71.38% prediction accuracy in validation set.
-The reason why the LR made a not-so-good prediction in our case might due to the classes of the response variable y or not were well-separated, and the parameter estimates for the LR are unstable.
-Besides, the LR cannot handle non-linear or interactive effects of feature variables.
-Whereas the LR also has its advantage, since it produces straight forward probabilistic classification formula.
+The Logistic Regression produces linear decision boundary, and the classification in Logistic Regression is allowed to be uncertain, which is reflected by the intermediate values between 0 and 1.

+Logistic Regression Accuracy Table 3 shows that Logistic Regression did a not-so- good job in prediction accuracy, and it only obtained 71.23% prediction accuracy in validation set.
+Table 4. shows the analysis result of deviance, and it also provides information about the significance of variables.
+It indicates that except for “age” and “marital”, all remaining selected variables are significant.
+Figure 2. shows the variable importance with detailed categories, and it backs up the story about the significance of the majority selected variables. “poutcomesucess” has the highest importance, while “nr.employed” ranks the second. “poutcomesucess” stands for successful previous marketing campaign for certain customer, and “nr.employed” represents number of employees of direct marketing.